NadiDami/CrowdHailer.github.io/_posts/2015-08-09-untangle-your-domain-model-from-the-database.md

 ---
 layout: post
-title: Solving a persistence problem
+title: Untangle your domain model from the database
 description: Utilising the Repository Pattern for data persistence with Ruby
 date: 2015-08-09 20:20:06
 tags:
 - Ruby
 - Domain Driven Design
 author: Peter Saxton
 ---